SOPs

 Do you have the necessary resources to carry out the process, and how should they be allocated?
 Who takes responsibility for carrying out the process, and so on.

-Documenting the process using Scribe from start to finish helps reduce time spent.
+Documenting the process using Scribe from start to finish lets you focus on the work that matters — while building powerful documentation.

 Plus, your team is clear on their roles and responsibilities.
 This reduces any chances of errors, which can be further minimized with the help of tools like Scribe.
 Now think about which business process you can implement in your organization today.